GPII/universal/documentation/AuthorizationService.md

 }
 ```
 Return an object that contains the error message and http status code if,
-+ The GPII token is not found, or,
++ The GPII key is not found, or,
 + The client is not a GPII App Installation Client.